-The Communication Protocol to be used for any communication of Operational Data (other than High Resolution Data from PMUs or HSMs) through a physical or logical interface with AEMO must use the secure between an NSP Intervening Facility and an AEMO co-ordinating centre is ICCP IEC60870-6 TASE.2 protocol.
-Legacy non-and its extensions (secure ICCP-connections will continue to be-).
+The Communication Protocol to be used for any communication of Operational Data through a physical or logical interface with AEMO must use the secure between an NSP Intervening Facility and an AEMO control centre is ICCP IEC60870-6 TASE.2 protocol.
+Legacy non-and its extensions (secure ICCP).